Surcharging Frequently Asked Questions for U.S.-based Users

 How can I find out if surcharging is legal in my state?

-Surcharging is not universally permitted and is subject to strict rules by card networks and state law which are ever-changing.
-You can find out your state's surcharging laws by checking official state government websites or consulting with a legal expert.
+Surcharging is not universally permitted and is subject to strict rules by card networks and evolving state laws and regulations.
+You can find out your state's surcharging laws by checking official state government websites or consulting a legal expert.

 Does the surcharge apply to the transaction before or after a sales tax is applied?